-What I mean by this is, when buying clothes at the thrift store, avoid getting clothes with damages and hard to remove stains.
+What I mean by this is, when buying clothes at the thrift store, avoid getting clothes with damages and hard-to-remove stains.
 Sometimes, some stains, regardless of how many times you clean them, will not just go away.

 There are so many clothes at the thrift store and they replenish their stocks very frequently.
-You don’t have to get the items that are irreparable or items that are very difficult to clean.
+You don’t have to get items that are irreparable or items that are very difficult to clean.

 As an online seller, I always check my purchases multiple times before I check them out.
 This way, I can assure myself that I’m only getting the clothes of the highest quality.